 There is no shame for the Christian in taking medicine due to a chemical imbalance in his or her brain

 One day, in the midst of the worst of it, I was sitting in my office, struggling.
 I decided to investigate the symptoms of depression.
 To my surprise I was experiencing almost all of them.
 The mystery was starting to make more sense.
 I had already been doing all I could to feel better with exercise and vitamin D, etc. but with little to no help.
 I called my doctor and asked her if it was possible to beat depression with natural causes and efforts.
 She said those things work for some people.
 So then I asked her how I would know when it wasn’t enough and that it was time for medicine.
 She said when it has disrupted my daily life; when I could no longer function normally.
 I was there.

 Many of you reading this take medicine for allergies, thyroid problems, arthritis, heart issues, you name it.
 Except for a few extremists, we do not stigmatize people for taking those medicines.
 If the doctor told you that you needed to begin taking a blood thinner in order to reduce the risk of a heart attack or stroke, you would take it, right?
 You’d be crazy if you didn’t, and, I might add, a poor steward of your life.
 But for some reason, especially in the Church, we have often so stigmatized those who struggle with mental health issues that they do not feel safe admitting that they are struggling.
 Many of the suicides that we hear about on the news have depression and anxiety lurking in the details.
 I am convinced that this is at least sometimes due to the hesitation some people feel to admit that they are struggling, particularly when it comes to male pastors.
-(See this article as well, and this one.)
+(See this article as well, and this one, and this recent story.)

 Unless you have experienced clinical anxiety and depression for yourself, or unless you are a trained professional, please don’t give advice or pass judgment